Ready To Learn How To Identify Your Niche?

-They market their shoe lines to a specific niche within the online shoe market and their messaging contains several factors.
+They market their shoe lines to a specific niche within the online shoe market, and their brand messaging contains several factors.

 The price points of their shoes, the cut, and the season are all considered.

-Brand Marketing Execs create shoes to fit the lifestyle of the target consumer they want to purchase their shoes.
+Brand Marketing Execs create shoes to fit the lifestyle of the target consumer they want to purchase their shoes and become loyal consumers.

-Then they consider who could afford to and want to buy them.
+Retailers consider who could afford to and would most likely want to buy them.

-Once they’ve determined the niche market they’re positioning their brand the marketing becomes fun.
+Once they’ve determined the niche market, they’re positioning their brand for the content creation and marketing becomes fun.

-Then they create a beautiful brand story to message in a way they best believe will attract the customer they want.
+From there all they’ve to do is create a beautiful brand story and communicate that message in ways that’ll attract the customer they want.

 Tailor Your Messages To Your Niche

-They laser-focus their marketing and communication messages to speak directly to the heart and mind of that “ideal customer”.
+Shoe retailers laser-focus their marketing and communication messages to speak directly to the heart and mind of that “ideal customer.”